 Parking: Metered and garage parking nearby

-Celebrating its fourth year, the City of Coconut Creek Farmers Market features produce, bread, cookies, dips, sauces, honey, coffee, jellies, popcorn, dog treats, kitchenware and much more.
+The City of Coconut Creek Farmers Market is a bi-weekly event featuring more than 60 vendors offering everything from produce, bread, cookies, dips, and sauces to honey, coffee, jellies, popcorn, dog treats, and kitchenware.

-When to go: 9 a.m.–2 p.m., first and third Saturday of each month, November–April
+When to go: 9 a.m.–2 p.m., first and third Saturday of each month, October–April

 Address: Township Plaza, 4400 W. Sample Road, Coconut Creek, FL 33073